Voiceofamerica/voa-en-us/README.md

-# Voice Of America Farsi App
+# Voice Of America English App

 ## Download the App
 * ...